-The Lakeland wastewater collection and transmission system includes approximately 340 miles of 4-inch to 48-inch diameter gravity sewer, 135 miles of less than 2-inch to 36-inch diameter force main, and 180 pump stations.
+The Lakeland wastewater collection and transmission system includes approximately 341 miles of 6-inch to 48-inch diameter gravity sewer, 146 miles of less than 2-inch to 36-inch diameter force main, and 182 pump stations.
 Most of the City's pump stations are equipped with telemetry, allowing City personnel to monitor their status and collect data from each pump station.
 This data is accessible from a central location at the Glendale facility.
-All pump stations are equipped with high wetwell level alarms.
-All pump stations are equipped with standby power generators or portable generator receptacles.
-All pump stations are protected from intrusion by locking hatch covers and electrical panels.
+All pump stations are equipped with high wet-well level alarms and standby power generators or portable generator receptacles.
+Each pump station is protected from intrusion by locking hatch covers and electrical panels.
 Larger stations are equipped with additional security features such as fencing, building enclosures, intrusion alarms, and video cameras.
 The smaller pump stations are inspected twice per month.
 The master pump stations are inspected daily by Collection System personnel.
 The City annually funds pump, panel, and generator replacement at its pump stations.
 An adequate supply of replacement parts and materials are maintained at the utility's warehouse.

 The City maintains a continuous renewal and maintenance program to ensure reliable service.
 This program includes cleaning, video inspection, smoke testing, and lining and point repairs of sewers and manholes.
 The City schedules inspection and cleaning such that the entire collection system is covered in approximately 10-year cycles.
-The table below summarizes the maintenance activities performed on the collection and transmission system from FY 2017 through FY 2021.
-Approximately 23% of the collection system lines were cleaned and 2.2% televised in FY 2021.
+The table below summarizes the maintenance activities performed on the collection and transmission system from FY 2018 through FY 2022.
+Approximately 20% of the collection system lines were cleaned and 3.9% televised in FY 2022.
 The City reports no increase in public complaints of odor or other issues.